Writing Projects

 Consider This A Note

-Consider This a Note is a Substack for writers, founders, and anyone doing creative work in the middle of a full, complicated life.
+Consider This a Note is a Substack for anyone doing creative work in the middle of a full, complicated life.

 These are reflective essays that are shaped by editorial thinking, lived experience, and a restless curiosity that doesn't always resolve neatly.
 They explore what it means to build meaningful work without losing yourself in it, how creativity survives ambition, doubt, and the quiet weight of simply keeping going.